 When the intertie is not used for periods at a time, stagnant water in the pipeline would need to be purged prior to subsequent use.
+Although potable water would be introduced into the intertie pipeline, it will be prudent to purge this stagnant water prior to each startup/use to ensure highly treated water is delivered to the LOCSD water system at all times.
 A single pipe volume would contain approximately 75,000 gallons that would need to be purged and discharged each time the intertie use is initiated after sitting.
-The LOCSD proposes to use its existing basin at South Bay Boulevard and Santa Ysabel Avenue to receive purge water from the pipeline flushing; this discharged water would be recharged to the groundwater basin.
+The LOCSD proposes to use its existing basin at South Bay Boulevard and Santa Ysabel Avenue to receive purge water from the pipeline flushing; this purge water would be recharged to the underlying groundwater basin.
 The conveyance pipeline would include valves and controls to purge water to the basin prior to entry into the LOCSD water system, which is located at the Santa Ysabel basin.